GusBuzzz/Chess_GUI/README.md

 ## Future Improvements

-- Add functionality for multiple pieces on the board at the same time.
 - Implement full game logic with turns for two players.
 - Add support for special moves like castling, en passant, and pawn promotion.